Doctors say girl who was born HIV positive is HIV-free after 2 1/2 years

 Gay told CNN the timing of intervention – before the baby’s HIV diagnosis – may deserve “more emphasis than the particular drugs or number of drugs used.”

-“We are hoping that future studies will show that very early institution of effective therapy will result in this same outcome consistently,” she said.
+“We are hoping that future studies will show that very early institution of effective therapy will result in this same outcome consistently,” she said on the eve of the Atlanta conference.

-In March, Dr. Katherine Luzuriaga, an immunologist at the University of Massachusetts who worked closely with Gay, called the developments fascinating, including the fact that the toddler was found to have no virus in her blood even after her mother stopped giving her treatment.
+Dr. Katherine Luzuriaga, an immunologist at the University of Massachusetts who worked closely with Gay, called the developments fascinating, including the fact that the toddler was found to have no virus in her blood even after her mother stopped giving her treatment for eight to 10 months.

 “This is the very first case in which we’ve conclusively been able to document that the baby was infected and then after a period of treatment has been able to go off treatment without viral rebound,” Luzuriaga told CNN.